gibbok/typescript-book/README.md

             break;
         default:
             const exhaustiveCheck: never = direction;
-            console.log(exhaustiveCheck); // this line will never be executed }
+            console.log(exhaustiveCheck); // This line will never be executed }
 };
 ```